pydata/sparse/README.rst

 This Supports
 --------------

+-  NumPy ufuncs (where zeros are preserved)
+-  Arithmetic with scalars (where zeros are preserved)
+-  Reductions (sum, max)
 -  Reshape
 -  Transpose
 -  Tensordot
--  Reductions (sum, max)
 -  Slicing with integers, lists, and slices (with no step value)
 -  Concatenation and stacking
 -  Addition with other sparse arrays of the same shape
--  Arithmetic with scalars (when it preserves zeros)

 This may yet support
 --------------------